-You must make an application through your current Local Authority prior to the deadline of 31 October 2020.
+If you are a resident in England, you must make an application through your current Local Authority prior to the deadline of 31 October 2023.
+If you fail to make an application to your current Local Authority before 31 October 2023 then any subsequent application made from 1 November 2023 will be late.
 If you are planning to move house prior to the new school year in September, you must advise the Pupil Admissions Team in writing to ensure that your application receives the correct priority for the allocation.

-Acceptable confirmation of your new address (a signed tenancy agreement or confirmation of contract exchange for a purchase) must be received by the West Sussex Pupil Admissions Team by 27 November 2020, which is our final processing deadline to allow us to use your new address for allocation.
-Any changes received after this date will not be processed until 26 March 2021.
-In these circumstances your previous address will be used for allocation on 1 March 2021 but your new address will be used for correspondence and waiting lists after allocation.
+Acceptable confirmation of your new address (a signed tenancy agreement or confirmation of contract exchange for a purchase) must be received by the West Sussex Pupil Admissions Team by 27 November 2023, which is our final processing deadline to allow us to use your new address for allocation.
+Any changes received after this date will not be processed until 2 April 2024.
+In these circumstances your previous address will be used for allocation on 1 March 2024 and your current Local Authority will write to you with an offer, but your new address will be used for correspondence and waiting lists after allocation.

-Any school place offered for your child will be on the basis of the address held on the Pupil Admissions Team records and the expectation that your child will still be resident at this address in September

-2021.
-If you fail to tell us of a confirmed move before 27 November 2020, and a place would not have been offered from your new address, then the place offered will be withdrawn.
+Any school place offered for your child will be on the basis of the address held on the Pupil Admissions Team records and the expectation that your child will still be resident at this address in September 2024.
+If you fail to tell us of a confirmed move before 27 November 2023, and a place would not have been offered from your new address, then the place offered will be withdrawn.